 But though I spent only fourteen years on that land, I still think of it as my Home Place.
 Did I say I came to grips with losing it in just one year?
 Yeah, I lied.
 That place still grabs at my soul, though it’s been decades since we moved, and decades since I’ve even seen it again.
 The novel Home Place was in part a way for me to re-invent the reality of that place, to turn it again into a home, to preserve the parts of that land I loved the most – the hills, the creek, the timber in fiction.
 Or rather to see if Kat Patterson could face down the overwhelming odds against holding onto that land, that house.
 All through the writing, I kept hoping she could as we could not.
 But I didn’t have a lot of confidence she could.

 I feel compelled to say it again.
 The place is real.
 The story is fiction.
 Not autobiography.
 Every single character in the story is entirely fabricated.
 Fiction.
 In particular, Kat Patterson is not me.
 I am not her even though we share some things in common – similar ancestors, the house where we both grew up, the land and a deep and abiding love for that land and its history.
 But Kat has her own story in Home Place and though her quest to hold onto her home is a big part of her story, it’s not all she has to solve.
 One brother died when she was too young to understand, her other brother wants her to sell out.
 Is it even slightly plausible to make a fifteen-room house into a viable home for herself and her dog?
-Oh…and a budding interest in a guy she’s sworn to hate for the role he played her family in her brother’s death.
+Oh…and a budding interest in a guy she’s sworn to hate for the role he played in her brother’s death.
 Kat’s got a story.

 And so does Whip Tyler.
-He knows better than give Paul Patterson so much as the time of day.
+He knows better than to give Paul Patterson so much as the time of day.
 Or to let himself feel something for Kat.
-But…there’s something about her eyes, something about his own losses, the heavy burden her carries, something that makes him want to protect Kat, that draws him in even when he knows their relationship is doomed.
+But…there’s something about her eyes, something about his own losses, the heavy burden she carries, something that makes him want to protect Kat, that draws him in even when he knows their relationship is doomed.

 As much as I still love my Home Place, the characters in the novel Home Place earned my love too.
 I love Kat’s can-do attitude and vision for the impractical house I grew up in, her loyalty, her feisty nature.
 And given the chance, I’d flip over Whip, his profound respect for the land even as he transforms it, his deep hurts and the compassion that grew from them.
 I’d love hanging out at Darcy and Luke’s diner, observing and taking part in their lively banter, feeling their ever-present support for the people they regard as friends.
 I even love Whip’s mom, Kat’s boss, and oh my yes, the dogs!
 How I love the dogs!